iliana-marquez/working-hours-analyser/README.md

    6. Copy this Calendar ID and paste it into the application when prompted.
    —----

-   Please enter the ID of your work calendar (e.g., 'primary'):
+   Please enter the ID of the calendar that holds your WORK events 💼 :
-   130117b726fac70ced@group.calendar.google.com
+   > 130117b726fac70ced@group.calendar.google.com

    Enter a keyword or event title to filter your work events or press enter to skip.
    >